 Paint Wash for Furniture; Easiest Way to Mute Outdated Furniture Tones

 Check out this simple tutorial on how to paint wash furniture or color wash wood.
-Paint washing furniture is so easy and I’m going to show you how.
+Paint washing furniture is a great way to mute unwanted furniture tones and is so easy!

 I had no intention of writing this post.
 My plan was to continue with my two toned furniture makeover and do a big reveal blog post that included the tan wash steps in it.
 BUT… as I was preparing for this project I realized there wasn’t much information or examples of paint washing or tan washing furniture anywhere on the web.
-I decided I needed to share my experience about how to tan wash furniture.
+I decided I needed to share my experience about how to tan wash furniture for an easy paint technique.

 What is a paint wash or color wash for furniture?

-Color washing furniture is similar to white washing furniture in that you dilute your paint with water, apply it to the surface and then wipe it off with a lint free cloth.
-Applying color wash or paint wash to a surface is a similar process to staining a piece of wood.
+Color washing furniture is similar to white washing furniture in that you dilute your paint with water, apply it to the surface and then wipe it off with a lint-free rag.
+Applying color wash or paint wash to a surface is a similar process to stained wood

-Color washing a piece of wood is a way to give the surface a “washed” look, meaning you can still see a hint of the wood grain or the remaining surface underneath.
+Color washing a piece of wood is a way to give the surface a “washed” look, meaning you can still see a hint of the wood grain on the remaining surface underneath.
 This is a great technique if you are simply wanting to mute the tones in the existing wood or change them slightly.
+The best part is that you can pick whatever color you choose to create a color wash.
+This gives the artist more freedom in what the final product looks like.
+If you want a more modern look with a dark wood tone, choose a dark paint color.
+If you want a lighter color with a more rustic look, you can always create a thicker whitewash look with less water and more paint.
+The sky is the limit!

 paint washed cherry cabinet